 - Effective weatherproofing on the windows, walls, and the roof.

-- Up-to-code plumbing, heating, lighting and electrical facilities.
+- Properly functioning plumbing, heating, lighting, and electrical facilities.

 - Clean and vermin-free grounds.